Thyroid Specialist Melbourne

 Thyroid nodule investigation

 The gold standard for the management and work up of thyroid nodules is set out in the ATA (American Thyroid Association) Guidelines.
-Surgeons should be up to date with these guidelines and manage patients accordingly.
+Our surgeons are up to date with these guidelines and manage patients accordingly.

 Surgeon-performed ultrasound for thyroid nodules